bumoproject/bumo-docs-en/website/versioned_docs/version-1.0.0.10/sto_10.md

     - value1/value2/...: Number of tokens to be transferred, and the range is [0, 2^63-1].
     - data: Allow any data to be submitted with the transfer for interpretation or recording.
 This can be signature data for authorizing transfers (for example, dynamic whitelisting), but flexible enough to accommodate other use cases.
 The range is [0,128k].
     ```

 - Return value

   Success: Return the tranche of the target account

   Failure: Throw an exception

+- Event

+    ```javascript
+    tlog('transfersToTranche', sender, fromTranche, toTranche, tokenHolders, data);
+    ```

+    Topic: The method name, here is 'transfersToTranche'.

+    fromTranche: The tranche id of the party to pay tokens.

+    toTranche: The tranche id of the party to receive tokens.

+    tokenHolders: The list of token-receiving accounts, json string.

+    data: Allow any data to be submitted with the transfer for interpretation or recording.
+This can be signature data for authorizing transfers (for example, dynamic whitelisting), but flexible enough to accommodate other use cases.